joshmalina/downtowndharma/faq/README.md

 # I’ve never attended before on Sunday.
 What should I expect?

 Newcomers are always welcome.
-If it’s your first time joining in person, please sign up in advance via the Yoga District [website](https://www.yogadistrict.com/schedule/).
+Please sign up in advance via the Yoga District [website](https://www.yogadistrict.com/schedule/).
 Also, plan to arrive 10 minutes before class so that a volunteer can greet you, orient you to the studio space, and answer any questions you might have.

 Most participants sit on the floor, making themselves comfortable for seated meditation with a combination of yoga blankets and bolsters.
 For those who prefer, folding chairs are available.

 Our Sunday gatherings always include time for meditation and community building, yet they have a few different flavors.
 These include:

-- **Teacher-led evenings**: teachers guide students in a ~30 minute meditation, share a brief talk on a topic related to mindfulness or Buddhism, and then facilitate peer connection and dialogue.
+- **Teacher-led evenings**: teachers guide students in a ~25 minute meditation, share a brief talk on a topic related to mindfulness or Buddhism, and then facilitate peer connection and dialogue.
 - **Peer-led evenings**: a volunteer from the community leads the seated meditation period, may or may not offer a subsequent teaching, and then facilitates peer connection.
 If you would like to sign up to lead a peer sit, please put your name down [here](https://forms.gle/eajirLyH8zQc7neq5).
-- **Sit & Dine**: the least formal of all three – a volunteer gently guides a ~30 minute sit, and then we go get dinner nearby.
-Sit & Dine typically happens on the third Sunday of each month.
+- **Insight Dialogue evenings**: offered on the third Sunday of each month, these sessions begin with a brief guided meditation and teaching, followed by relational mindfulness practice in pairs or small groups.
+Insight Dialogue provides a gentle, structured way to bring mindfulness into conversation—helping us stay more present, open, and connected with others.

 Please look at the [calendar](http://www.downtowndharmadc.org/) to see what you can expect any given Sunday.